agorapulse/grails-aws-sdk-sns/README.md

 )
 ```

-## Pushing a notification to a mobile
+## Pushing a notification to a mobile device

 Once, you have the mobile endpoint arn, you can easily push notification to it: